Top 10 Films of 2018

-Beautiful, devastating, epic.
-(And I typically do NOT like romance or ballads.)
+Epic.
+Beautiful.
+Devastating (And I typically do NOT like romance or ballads.)
 I loved every moment of this: The performances, the music, the script, the costumes, the makeup, the lighting, the photography, the directing.
 The concert sequences fizz with numinous energy.
 I’m digging Jeff Bridges-flavored Bradley Cooper and there are no words for Gaga.
 They’re magnetic together.
 (Sam Elliott and Andrew Dice Clay are also perfect.)
 It feels more like The Rose than any other iteration of this story, which is hugely in its favor.
 When the leads come together to sing “Shallow” – oh man, I haven’t felt that way since I first heard “Let It Go.”
-So I guess the question is how mad is Madonna going to be when Lady Gaga wins the Oscar?
+So I guess the question is how mad is Madonna going to be if Lady Gaga wins the Oscar?

 Top 10 Older Films I Saw in 2018: